 Ferrara Emilia Romagna And San Marino, Italy Travel Guide

-The bus network covers the city and immediate surrounding areas.
+The bus network includes the city and immediate surrounding areas.
 Detailed route maps are online on the TPER website or at major bus stops and the Ferrara Tourist Information Office.
 Google Maps also offers reliable public transport directions.

 Use Google Maps or Moovit for real-time bus schedules and route planning.